annapoliswu/chemSims/egdd.md

 - *Students will be able to recognize and name more glassware.*
 - *Be able to read glassware measurements correctly (meniscus, units)*
-- *Can determine which wares should be used for specific scenarios - like if you want to measure liquid to this accuracy?*
+- *Can determine which wares should be used for specific scenarios - like if you want to get this amount of liquid, which tool would be better to use*
 - *_Not sure if should include precision vs accuracy here or if this should just introduce how to use the glassware_*

 ## Prerequisite Knowledge